¡Dispara!: Production

 The scene in which Anna kills her rapists was shot before the scene in which she is raped.
 Francesca Neri, who plays Anna, would have preferred that the two scenes had been shot in temporal order.
 "I would have used stronger, more intense gestures.
 Rape, even just cinematic rape, is hard to bear.
 They take your body away, you don't like your skin anymore, you feel self-hatred," Neri said.

+Release

+¡Dispara! premiered at the 50th Venice International Film Festival on 2 September 1993.
+It was released theatrically in Spain on 1 October 1993.